by Sam-SoundGear. Last Updated On September 13th, 2022.

 Inputs and Outputs

-On the top side of the FiiO A3 amp, there is the Micro-USB charging port, a line-in port and a headphone out port (3.5mm ports).
+On the top side of the FiiO A3 amp, there is the Micro-USB charging port, a line-in port (see also line out vs. headphone out) and a headphone out port (3.5mm ports).
 Though the ports are straightforward to use, having them on the opposite side of the volume control is a little awkward and troublesome at times.

 The 3.5mm ports are steady and after use seem they can handle pretty much anything.
 Though the 3.5mm is suitable, I think a 6.3mm jack would have opened up a lot more options.
 However, with the compact design of the A3, a larger jack might not have been possible, or this might be me being nitty-picky here.